 A cross-registration agreement exists between MIT and the School of Dental Medicine at Tufts University.
 The program is restricted to specific graduate subjects at each institution.

 Founded in 1992 by faculty at six institutions, the Consortium for Graduate Studies in Gender, Culture, Women, and Sexuality (GCWS) seeks to advance women's, gender, and sexuality studies scholarship through a series of ongoing team-taught interdisciplinary graduate seminars, faculty and student development events, and conferences that feature graduate student work.
 Currently there are nine participating institutions: Boston College, Boston University, Brandeis University, Harvard University, MIT, Northeastern University, Simmons University, Tufts University, and the University of Massachusetts Boston.

 In keeping with the collaborative tradition of Women's, Gender, and Sexuality Studies, GCWS offers seminars to students matriculated in graduate programs at our member institutions.
 Students enrolled in any department or program at MIT may register for GCWS seminars and receive graduate credit.
 Graduate students receive priority, but advanced undergraduates may also apply.

-Several graduate seminars are offered each year including Workshop for Dissertation Writers in Women's and Gender Studies and Feminist Inquiry.
-Examples of past seminars include Gendering US Immigration Policy; Revolutions in Family, Gender, and Sexuality; and Women in South Asia: Religion, Gender, Culture, and Sexuality.
+Several graduate seminars are offered each year including Workshop for Dissertation Writers in Women's and Gender Studies, Feminist and Queer Theory, and Feminist and Queer Methodologies.
+Examples of past seminars include Death and Feminism; Gendering US Immigration Policy; Revolutions in Family, Gender, and Sexuality; and Women in South Asia: Religion, Gender, Culture, and Sexuality.
 Enrollment in each is limited, so students who are interested in enrolling in GCWS seminars must complete a short online GCWS course application.
 Undergraduate students must first consult with the director of Women's and Gender Studies at MIT.
 Admissions decisions are based on the student's background and brief statement of interest.

 In GCWS courses, faculty explicitly integrate gender analyses with issues of class, race, culture, ethnicity, and sexualities, and the practical and public-policy implications of feminist theory and scholarship are considered.
 Courses are designed not only to examine existing feminist scholarship, but to open paths to the creation of new knowledge.
 GCWS graduate courses also provide crucial intellectual support for students pursuing feminist work within the framework of traditional disciplines.
-For additional information, contact the GCWS Office, Room 14N-211.
+For additional information, contact the GCWS Office, Room 14N-224.